 Due to the frame system, The Frame 2019's borders appear bulkier than the rest of Samsung's lineup.

 Excellent contrast ratio.
 The Frame 2019 can display deep blacks in a dark room, enhancing picture quality.
+If you want an even better contrast ratio, check out its successor, the Samsung The Frame 2020.

 Just like last year's model, Samsung The Frame 2019 has no local dimming.
 The above video is provided for reference only.